Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 ### A data scientist is developing a pipeline to ingest streaming web traffic data.
 The data scientist needs to implement a process to identify unusual web traffic patterns as part of the pipeline.
 The patterns will be used downstream for alerting and incident response.
 The data scientist has access to unlabeled historic data to use, if needed.
 The solution needs to do the following: Calculate an anomaly score for each web traffic entry.
 Adapt unusual event identification to changing web patterns over time.
 Which approach should the data scientist implement to meet these requirements?

 - [ ] Use historic web traffic data to train an anomaly detection model using the Amazon SageMaker Random Cut Forest (RCF) built-in model.
 Use an Amazon Kinesis Data Stream to process the incoming web traffic data.
-Attach apreprocessing AWS Lambda function to perform data enrichment by calling the RCF model to calculate the anomaly score for each record.
+Attach a preprocessing AWS Lambda function to perform data enrichment by calling the RCF model to calculate the anomaly score for each record.
 - [ ] Use historic web traffic data to train an anomaly detection model using the Amazon SageMaker built-in XGBoost model.
 Use an Amazon Kinesis Data Stream to process the incoming web traffic data.
 Attach a preprocessing AWSLambda function to perform data enrichment by calling the XGBoost model to calculate the anomaly score for each record.
 - [ ] Collect the streaming data using Amazon Kinesis Data Firehose.
 Map the delivery stream as an input source for Amazon Kinesis Data Analytics.
 Write a SQL query to run in real time against the streaming data with the k-NearestNeighbors (kNN) SQL extension to calculate anomaly scores for each record using a tumbling window.
 - [x] Collect the streaming data using Amazon Kinesis Data Firehose.
 Map the delivery stream as an input source for Amazon Kinesis Data Analytics.
 Write a SQL query to run in real time against the streaming data with the Amazon RandomCut Forest (RCF) SQL extension to calculate anomaly scores for each record using a sliding window.